Pressure Injuries

 Show description [+]

 Registered Nurses’ Association of Ontario.
-(2016).
-Assessment and Management of Pressure Injuries for the Interprofessional Team, Third Edition.
+(2024).
+Pressure injury management: Risk assessment, prevention and treatment, Fourth Edition.
 Toronto, ON: Author.
-Retrieved from: http://rnao.ca/bpg/guidelines/pressure-injuries
+Retrieved from:

 -